 - Once yogurt has sat out for 1-2 hours and been returned to the fridge, even though it’s still good, it will probably be good for less time.
 You should plan on eating it sooner than the expected expiration date.

-- Opened yogurt stays good for 7-21 days, depending on the kind, how much sugar is added, temperature in the fridge (it should stay around 40 degrees F), etc. Don’t try to stretch that shelf life just because it looks okay.
+- Opened yogurt stays good for 7-21 days, depending on the kind, how much sugar is added, the temperature in the fridge (it should stay around 40 degrees F), etc. Don’t try to stretch that shelf life just because it looks okay.
 Like I mentioned above, sometimes you can’t see what’s growing inside!

 - If you ever notice discoloration, mold, or changes in your yogurt’s texture (it gets runny or strangely solid) do yourself a favor and just throw that whole carton away.
 It isn’t worth the risk.